SAP-samples/teched2023-DA260/exercises/ex2/README.md

     ![ex_02_22](images/ex_02_22.png)

+23. Go to Data Builder and open Inbound Replication Flow and click on Tool icon as shown in Step-19 of Ex-2.
+It will take you to Replication Flow Monitoring screen.
+Click on Stop to stop the replication flow as the data replication got completed now and we won't be loading any further data.
+The will enable freeing up S4Hana connections that are of not in use.

 This is the end of Exercise-2 where we successfully created a transformation flow that persists historic sticker price into a target table which would be consumed in next exercise.

 Please click here to continue with [Exercise 3 - Preparing Analytical Dataset with historic and delta records](../ex3/)